 7. Reduce Stress, Anxiety and Depression

-Practicing yoga is a good way to reduce stress and anxiety (which may, on a more serious note, lead to depression) during pregnancy.
-It not only improves the physical state, but also helps to deal with pregnancy related stress due to hormonal changes.
+Practising yoga is a good way to reduce stress and anxiety (which may, on a more serious note, lead to depression) during pregnancy.
+It not only improves the physical state but also helps to deal with pregnancy-related stress due to hormonal changes.

 Recommended pose: Warrior pose (Virabhadrasana)

-Lastly, practicing pre-natal yoga with a group of like-minded mummies can be a very comforting experience.
+Lastly, practising prenatal yoga with a group of like-minded mummies can be a very comforting experience.
 Sisterhood is the best way to help one another go through this laborious period.